Jane Ansah

+Jane Mayemu Ansah, S.C. (born 11 October 1955) is a Malawian politician, lawyer, former judge and from 2025, the Vice-President of Malawi.

+She served as a judge on Malawi's High Court from 1998, as the first female Attorney General in Malawi from 2006 to 2011, and then as a judge on the Supreme Court of Appeal in 2011.

-Justice Dr. Jane Mayemu Ansah, S.C. (born 11 October 1955) is the former chairperson of the Malawi Electoral Commission.
-She is also a former Malawian Supreme Court Judge and was the first female Attorney General in Malawi.
-She is most known for her role as the head of the Malawi's Electoral Commission during the 2019 general elections.
-Her role in this position sparked national protests both in support and in opposition to her role due to election irregularities resulting in protestors calling for her resignation.
-In July 2020, she left Malawi for UK.
+Ansah served as the chairperson of the Malawi Electoral Commission (MEC) from 2016 to 2020, and is most known for her actions in that position during the 2019 Malawian general election.
+Her role in this position sparked nation-wide protests both in support and in opposition to her role due to election irregularities, leading demonstrators to call for her resignation.
+In July 2020, Ansah resigned and left Malawi, but in 2025 she was elected after she became a vice-presidential candidate for the Democratic Progressive Party (DPP) in Malawi.

 Career

-She served as a High Court judge from December 1998.
+Ansah served as a High Court judge from December 1998.
 She then served as Attorney General of Malawi from 2006 to 2011.
-She was appointed as the Supreme Court of Appeals judge in 2011.
+She was appointed as a judge on the Supreme Court of Appeal in 2011.
+One of the appeal cases she presided over in 2015 was the divorce settlement for Rachel Sophie Sikwese, who was a fellow High Court judge.

 Ansah was appointed to Chairperson of the Malawi Electoral Commission in October 2016 succeeding Justice Maxon Mbendera.

-2019 Malawi elections
+2019 Malawi elections misconducts

-She was accused of mismanaging the 2019 Malawian general election which led to the Jane Ansah Must Fall campaign in which nation-wide anti-Jane Ansah protests calling for her resignation occurred in June and July 2019.
+Ansah was accused of mismanaging the 2019 Malawian general election which led to the Jane Ansah Must Fall campaign in which nation-wide anti-Jane Ansah protests calling for her resignation occurred in June and July 2019.
 A group of women (pro-Jane Ansah camp), led by Seodi White and Minister of Gender Mary Navicha argued that Ansah was a victim of sexism and gender discrimination.
-They staged a counter protests that were in solidarity of Jane Ansah and her role in the elections.
-Thousands of women marched in defense of her role in the elections, many wearing shirts written "I am Jane Ansah"..
-Both the High Court of Malawi (sitting as a Constitutional Court) and the Supreme Court of Malawi in their respective rulings which nullified the elections, found the electoral commission under her leadership incompetent and negligent.
+They staged counter protests in solidarity with Jane Ansah and her role in the elections.
+Thousands of women marched in defense of her role in the elections, many wearing shirts written "I am Jane Ansah".
+Both the High Court of Malawi (sitting as a Constitutional Court) and the Supreme Court of Malawi in their respective rulings which nullified the elections, found the electoral commission under her leadership negligent.